ideasonpurpose/docker-wordpress-dev/README.md

 ### Basic development commands

 - **`npm run start`**
    Spins up a database and php server, then serves all content through the devServer proxy at [http://localhost:8080](http://localhost:8080).
 Files in the project directory will be watched for changes and trigger reloads when saved.
 Type **control-c** to stop the local server.
+Change the default port with `--port=8080`

 - **`npm version [major|minor|patch]`**
   Increments the version then uses [version-everything][] to update project files before calling `npm run build` which generates a production build and compresses all theme files into a versioned, ready-to-deploy zip archive.